Smoke from exhaust: what does exhaust smoke mean?

 This is particularly the case if you drive a car with a diesel engine.
-If you take your first high-speed motorway run in a while, there may be an ugly, sooty cloud from your exhaust initially.
+If you take your first high-speed motorway run in a while, there may initially be an ugly, sooty cloud from your exhaust.
 This could well be the result of a build up of waste in the exhaust system.
-However, if you begin to notice smoke coming from either a petrol or diesel engine on a more frequent basis– be it white, blue or black – it could be the sign of something more serious.
+However, if you begin to notice smoke coming from either a petrol or diesel engine on a more frequent basis – be it any colour – it could be the sign of something more serious.
 Read on to find out more about what these issues could be.

 It may seem contrary to what you'd expect, but black exhaust smoke is possibly the kind to be least concerned about, particularly if you drive a diesel car.
 However, black smoke should be a very infrequent occurrence, so regular black smoke could point to a fault or a worn engine.